 |A catheter measures pressure along the esophagus.

 Esophageal manometry is a test to measure the strength and function of the esophagus (the “food pipe”).
-Results can help find causes of heartburn, swallowing problems, or chest pain.
+Results can help identify causes of heartburn, swallowing problems, or chest pain.
 The test can also help plan surgery and determine the success of previous surgery.